aiidalab/aiidalab-qe/docs/source/howto/paused_processes.rst

 ==================

 Use the **Play** action to ask AiiDA to resume the selected process from its saved checkpoint.
 The AiiDA daemon must be running for this action to succeed.
+When the daemon is stopped, a warning appears above the table and the Play buttons are disabled until the daemon becomes active.
 Any error reported while requesting the resume is shown below the paused-process table.

 The reason text is supplied by AiiDA and can vary depending on the workflow and the plugin that paused the process.